Please Wait!

 The type of support, equipment and facilities needed to support a child with SEND is always led on an individual needs basis.

 The processes to secure these resources are made by the SENDCo and the SLT and may involve applying for additional funding where necessary.
+Where eternal agencies such as Occupational therapy have recommended resources to be used with particular pupils school will purchase these to be used in the classroom.
+Examples may include a writing slope, pencil grips, easy-grip scissors, wobble cushions, therabands and soap dispensers.

 A home/school diary may be seen to be necessary to communicate things on a daily basis.
+This will be discussed on an individual basis.

 We work in liaison with numerous specialist support services to ensure that all children on the SEND register have access to the right support, and that teachers are given professional advice on strategies which may help your child.
 Before we liaise with any external agency, parental permission will always be asked for prior to accessing such services.
-Support services we work with include, but are not limited to Educational Psychology Service, Speech and Language Therapy, CAMHS, Autism Inclusion Team, Special Educational Needs Support Service (SENSS), GLOW and the Dove Service.
+Support services we work with include, but are not limited to Educational Psychology Service, Speech and Language Therapy, CAMHS, Autism Inclusion Team, Special Educational Needs Support Service (SENSS), New Era and the Dove Service.

 By having an initial discussion with your child's class teacher you can find out how best to support your child at home.
 The teacher may suggest how best to help your child with their homework or how they can use specific computer programmes/apps to promote learning.
 The APDR meetings are also where you will be given advice on what you can do at home to help.
 If a specialist support service is involved, they too may give parents guidance of what they can do at home.